engageub/InternetIncome/README.md

 ### :thinking:	Can I use without proxies:question:
 **Yes**:exclamation: You can use the script with direct internet connection by setting the variable USE_PROXIES to false in properties.conf file.
 ### :thinking: How to use multiple accounts:question:
 For multiple users to use the same host, simply create different folders and download the script in each folder and set the configuration.
+It is recommended not to create multilple accounts for yourself.
 ### :thinking: How to auto update containers:question:
 To auto update all containers on the host, run the following command.
 ```